-All of our tubes are made from the highest quality carbon fiber available.
+All of our tubes are made from the highest quality PAN based carbon fiber available.
+We do not use "seconds" or "blems" found at surplus sites on the net.
 This is first-quality, aerospace grade, certified material direct from the (USA) manufacturer.

 The carbon fiber is compression wrapped in a hi-temp epoxy matrix and cured at 160 degrees over a precision mandrel.
 The OD of the tube is epoxy coated and precision ground before urethane clear-coating and polishing.
 The tube is cut to length while still on the mandrel to assure squareness.
 Tube OD tolerance can be held to +/- 0.010" even on our largest diameters.
 Wall thickness can be held to +/- 0.005".

 There are two basic types of telescope tubes available: solid wall and composite wall.

 The competitionís composite tube typically has 2 very thin layers of carbon sandwiching some sort of core material such as foam or honeycomb.
 A typical composite tube has a wall thickness of 5/8" or more.
 Composite construction is very advantageous in many applications such as airplanes or boats due to its rigidity and light weight, but NOT in telescope construction.
 The problem with composites is that you cannot bolt assemblies through a composite wall without some sort of pre-engineered hard-point or insert.